 The Grant Vortex boiler will however still operate at extremely high efficiencies even when it is not in condensing mode and therefore is suitable for fitting to an existing heating system without alteration to the radiator sizes.
 The boiler is capable of a maximum flow temperature of 75°C.

 1.2 BOILER DESCRIPTION

-The Grant VortexBlue Combi range of automatic pressure jet oil boilers have been designed for use with a sealed central heating system and will provide domestic hot water at mains pressure.
+The Grant VortexBlue range of automatic pressure jet oil boilers have been designed for use with a fully pumped central heating system with indirect domestic hot water cylinder.